Teddy Ray

 Theadore Brown (July 30, 1990 – August 12, 2022), known professionally as Teddy Ray, was an American comedian and actor.
 He was best known for his stand-up acts and for the Internet memes inspired by his viral videos.

-Biography
+Early life

 Ray was born and raised in Los Angeles.

+Career

 Ray made his television debut on ComicView.
 He later gained prominence as a comedian after appearing on comedy series such as Comedy Central and All Def Comedy.
 Ray also appeared on a number of comedy shows including Wild ‘N Out (season 8), MTV's Messyness, and as a bailiff on HBO's PAUSE with Sam Jay.

 Ray was a regular performer at comedy clubs such as The Improv and Laugh Factory.

+Death

 Ray died on August 12, 2022, at the age of 32.